List of characters in The Lego Movie franchise: Superman

-Superman (voiced by Channing Tatum in The Lego Movie, The Lego Batman Movie and The Lego Movie 2: The Second Part, Nolan North in Lego Dimensions) is a DC Comics superhero, member of the Justice League, and Master Builder.
+Clark Kent / Superman (voiced by Channing Tatum in The Lego Movie, The Lego Batman Movie and The Lego Movie 2: The Second Part, Nolan North in Lego Dimensions, and Travis Willingham in The Lego Movie 2 Videogame) is a DC Comics superhero, member of the Justice League, and Master Builder.

 In The Lego Movie, Superman is shown to be annoyed by Green Lantern and was among the Master Builders that attend the meeting in Cloud Cuckoo Land.
 During the attack on Cloud Cuckoo Land, Superman took down one of the Super Secret Police's vehicles before being immobilized by a wad of gum leading to his capture.

 In The Lego Batman Movie, he and Batman are shown to have a hostile relationship similar to how they started out in Batman v Superman: Dawn of Justice during one confrontation with Joker.
 Superman appears on the news program "Metropolis in Focus" where he has just sent General Zod to the Phantom Zone.
 When interviewed by Reporter Pippa, Superman describes the Phantom Zone to hold the universe's worst villains, which inspires the Joker for his plans with the Phantom Zone Projector.
 Superman is seen hosting the 57th Annual Justice League Anniversary Party at the Fortress of Solitude, which he neglected to invite Batman to and had to come up with various cover-ups to explain why Batman did not get an invitation.

 In The Lego Movie 2: The Second Part, Superman and the rest of the Justice League go out to save the world from The Duplo invasion, but fails to return five years later.
 Later, it is revealed that Superman and the others members are in Harmony Town on another planet in the Systar Galaxy.
 Emmet encounters him using the alias of Sillyman where he has been brainwashed by Queen Watevra Wa'Nabi.